ScottLogic/Technology-Carbon-Standard/pages/roles/architecture/architecture_strategy.md

 ---
-layout: default
+layout: sideNavigation
 title: Architecture View
-permalink: views/roles/architecture_strategy
+permalink: /roles/architecture/strategy
-published: false
+# published: false
 ---

 # Architecture View - setting strategy

 {% include carbonStandard.html variant=site.data.overlays.architecture hideOutOfScope=true %}

 This view shows how architecture strategy and technology principles can influence the various categories in the TCS.
-See [Architecture View - NFRs](/views/roles/architecture_nfrs) for a mapping of the NFRs that can derive from the strategy.
+See [Architecture View - NFRs](/roles/architecture_nfrs) for a mapping of the NFRs that can derive from the strategy.

 ## Upstream Emissions